Photo by Samantha Lowe

 Ina van Zyl explains the following of the print made in collaboration with Zhané Warren:

-“Regop (translated ‘Up Right’) is made after my painting entitled Protea Erectus form 2010.
+“Regop (translated as ‘Up Right’) was made after my painting, Protea Erectus, in 2010.

-The thought of a Protea, like everything else I paint, strongly fills me with a combination of repulsion and attraction; beauty and disgust.
-These opposite forces reside in all my work.
-Imploded and isolated from its usual context.
+Like everything I paint, the thought of a Protea strongly fills me with a combination of repulsion and attraction, beauty and disgust.
+These opposite forces reside in all my work – imploded and isolated from its usual context.

 My paintings are, as my charcoal drawings, saturated.
-Almost suffocated by the amount of paint and color, the canvases are densely covered from corner to corner.
-I aimed at obtaining a similar density and point of saturation producing this photo polymer Regop.
+Almost suffocated by the amount of paint and colour, the canvases are densely covered from corner to corner.
+I aimed to obtain a similar density and point of saturation when producing this photopolymer Regop.

 Light and shadow define volume and shape.
-Using intense colors, I create light radiating from the work itself.
-(Recently, in my painting, I have been working with very dark colors and trying to create light inside dark colors, with dark colors.)
+Using intense colours, I create light radiating from the work itself.
+(Recently, in my painting, I have been working with very dark colours and trying to create light inside dark colours, with dark colours.)

 Following the example of Giorgio Morandi, I try to show the abstraction of reality.
-I try to portray everything as objectively as possible.
+I portray everything as objectively as possible.

-Having made one work of a certain subject, I always notice yet another way to see the same subject, which I cannot ignore.
-In that way, satisfying my own curiosity, sequences originate.
+Having made one work on a particular subject, I always notice yet another way to see the same subject, which I cannot ignore.
+In that way, satisfying my curiosity, sequences originate.
 The Protea sequence of paintings was initiated by my painting Skaamrosie, 2007.
-This flower (Protea Nana) has particular significance to me having been on the emblem of my primary school uniform.
+This flower (Protea Nana) has particular significance to me, being on the emblem of my primary school uniform.
 It also seamlessly connects to the most fundamental layer in all my work: Shame.
-Shame to me is essential to being human.
+Shame, to me, is essential to being human.
 Shame covers up and isolates.”